10/19/2021

 Analyst, SED

-Hi guys, quick question on the working capital.
-It was a slightly larger release than usually in third quarter, but also year to date, it's a better kind of nine months period than the previous years.
-Would you say this is pure efficiencies and just a better execution, or is it that we are seeing kind of inventors drawing down because of bottlenecks and you're just basically selling everything you've got and it's hard to replenish supplies for hardware?
-Can we see a version of this is my big point in the future.
-Thanks for the
+Hi, guys.
+Quick question on the working capital.
+It was a slightly larger release than you should in third quarter, but also here today.
+It's a better nine-month period than the previous years.
+Would you say this is pure efficiencies and just a better execution, or is it that we are seeing inventories drawing down because of bottlenecks, and you're just basically selling everything you've got, and it's hard to replenish supplies for hardware?
+Can we see a reversion of this is my big point in the future.

 speaker